Skip to main content

 Route Second Level (Path Level)

 Inside the methods (second level), we have a path.
-It follows the https://expressjs.com/en/guide/routing.html#route-paths Express documentation.
+The framework's tree-based router supports a small, opinionated set of patterns:

 note

-The order of routes matters.
-The first matched route will be executed.
+The order of routes matters when patterns overlap at the same specificity tier (e.g., two :param siblings).
+The first matched route is executed.

 Example: